T-X-R/Realtime-Chat/README.md

 <p>If you want to upload some images or files, you can click your avatar on right-top of the screen and select "My Gallery".</p>

-## Deployment

-This project is deployed on Heroku.
-Feel free to try my [project](https://xiaoran-project.herokuapp.com/)!